MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-checked-out-files.md

 ## Overview

 Migration reads the source SharePoint farm using an account that has Full Read access to the environment.
 If a file is checked out by a user, the migration tooling is not able to read the checked out file.
 However, the migration tooling will see the last checked in version of the file instead.
-To avoid losing data, users should check-in their files prior to their site migrating.
+To avoid losing data, users should check in their files prior to their site migrating.

 ## Data Migration

 Only checked-in content will be migrated.
 To avoid any potential data loss, encourage users to check in their files prior to migration.
-A site administrator can check-in a file for a user, however only the content that was saved to SharePoint by the user would be migrated - if a user downloaded the file and was working on it outside of SharePoint, those changes would not appear post check-in.
+A site administrator can check in a file for a user, however only the content that was saved to SharePoint by the user would be migrated - if a user downloaded the file and was working on it outside of SharePoint, those changes would not appear post check-in.

 > [!IMPORTANT]
 > Any site that is configured as "No Access" (locked), in SharePoint will be skipped.
 To see a list of locked site collections see the Locked Sites scan output.